 TIP: To avoid spam from these companies, create a new Gmail account (free), sign up for a Google Voice phone number (also free), and give your office address for delivery.
 If you have a P.O.
 Box, even better.

-1. Become an Influenster to get free samples like Pantene, Always, and Downy.
+1. Become an Influenster to get free samples like Pampers, bioClarity, Rimmel London and more.

-Influenster sends out a box full of free product testing samples (in something they call a “VoxBox”) for you to try in exchange for reviews.
-To start, just create a profile, fill it out with your lifestyle and brand preferences, follow Influenster on all social media channels, and if you qualify, you’ll be sent a VoxBox to try out!
+Influenstersends out a box full of free product testing samples (in something they call a “VoxBox”) for you to try in exchange for reviews.
+To start, just create a profile, download the Influenster app, fill it out with your lifestyle and brand preferences, follow Influenster on all social media channels, and if you qualify, you’ll be sent a VoxBox to try out!

 NOTE: Sometimes Influenster requires you to do a little something extra to get a box, like take a “selfie” with a specific brand of shampoo or conditioner, or review products you currently use or have used.